rishiagrawal089/7-Days_Of_ReactJS/Day_1_Of_Learning/Day_1_Of_Learning.md

 Virtual DOM help in managing the changes and `changes what needs to be changed`.
 Instead of changing the whole browser DOM evertime a change is made in the application.

+# Features of React ?
+- JSX : JSX help in writing the HTML in javascript file.
+- Virtual DOM : For easily detecting the changes and changing what need to be changed!
+- Component : Reusable UI piece which contain logic and data.
+- Extension Support : React Support alot of 3rd party library which can be used to perform many actions.
+- Performance : React application is much faster in comparision to normal JS application.